 1 9 4 7 – 1 9 6 2 (USA)

-Kukla, Fran and Ollie began as a local show on WBKB in Chicago on 13 October 1947 and moved to a nightly half-hour on NBC on 12 January 1949.
+Kukla, Fran and Ollie began as a local show on WBKB in Chicago on 13 October 1947 (originally as Junior Jamboree) and moved to a nightly half-hour on NBC on 12 January 1949.

 Burr Tillstrom was the creator, puppeteer and provider of voices.
 He first created Kukla in 1936 while he was performing all over Chicago with the WPA Parks District Theatre.